-The Cummings Machine Company (known today as Midmark Corporation) was founded in 1915 as a manufacturer of concrete mixers using the patents owned by the company’s president, E.C.
-Cummings.
-Following the acquisition of Reeves Pulley Company in 1920, Cummings Machine Company began manufacturing gasoline powered locomotives.
-In 1921, John W. Eiting, (Anne Eiting Klamar’s great-grandfather) was appointed to the board of directors and the company began doing contract fabrications.
-Four years later, J.W.
-Eiting became president of what was then called the Industrial Equipment Company.
+Midmark Corporation (known then as the Cummings Machine Company) was founded in 1915 in Minster, Ohio, as a manufacturer of concrete mixers using the patents owned by the company’s president at the time, EC Cummings.
+Following the acquisition of the Reeves Pulley Company in 1920, the Cummings Machine Company began manufacturing gasoline-powered locomotives.
+In 1921, John W. Eiting was appointed to the board of directors and the company began undertaking contract fabrications work.
+Four years later, JW Eiting became president of what was then called the Industrial Equipment Company.

-The next 100 years are already looking bright with the acquisition of a leading healthcare technology company, Versus Technology, Inc. Located in Traverse City, Michigan, Versus specializes in real-time locating systems (RTLS) for health systems—making healthcare
+In the spring of 2016, Midmark acquired a leading healthcare technology company, Versus Technology, Inc. Located in Traverse City, Michigan, Versus (now Midmark RTLS) specializes in real-time locating systems for health systems—making healthcare

 Using a sensory network, this technology can locate patients, healthcare providers, equipment and other assets equipped with electronic badges and transmits this data into a platform that helps to manage resources, services and enhance care delivery workflows.